Morton, Pennsylvania: Transportation

-As of 2010 there were 7.78 mi of public roads in Morton, of which 0.83 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 6.95 mi were maintained by the borough.
+As of 2010, there were 7.78 mi of public roads in Morton, of which 0.83 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 6.95 mi were maintained by the borough.

-Pennsylvania Route 420 is the only numbered highway traversing Morton.
-It follows a southeast-to-northwest alignment following Woodland Avenue through the southwestern portion of the borough.
+Pennsylvania Route 420 traverses Morton, following a southeast-to-northwest alignment following Woodland Avenue through the southwestern portion of the borough.
 PA 420 leads north 2.5 mi to U.S. Route 1 in Springfield Township and south 3 mi to Interstate 95 in Tinicum Township.